 Different food groups are associated with different levels of GHG emissions.
-Animal-based of existing forestland; during the animal digestive process; and during the decomposition of animal wastes.
-Emissions are also generated during the meat storage, processing, and inventory, meat is responsible for approximately 30 percent of diet-related GHG emissions within associated with lower GHG emissions.
-Fostering awareness of the connection between food choices and the environment can therefore be an effective way of lowering GHG emissions and https://www.sciencedirect.com/science/article/abs/pii/S0959652616303584.
+Animal-based products are generally responsible for significantly greater emissions than plant-based products per unit weight.
+Emissions are released during multiple stages of the meat-producing process, including the cultivation of cereal crops to use as animal feed, which may require the conversion of existing forestland; during the animal digestive process; and during the decomposition of animal wastes.
+Emissions are also generated during the meat storage, processing, and transportation process.
+Plant-based foods, such as fruits, vegetables, whole grains, beans, and lentils, typically require fewer resources to cultivate.
+According to the consumption-based inventory, meat is responsible for approximately 30 percent of diet-related GHG emissions withir unincorporated Contra Costa County.
+Research has also found that healthier diets tend to be associated with lower GHG emissions.
+Fostering awareness of the connection between food choices and the environment can therefore be an effective way of lowering GHG emissions and promoting healthy lifestyles.

-The 2024 CAP and General Plan help reduce emissions associated with food consumption by
+The 2024 CAP and General Plan help reduce emissions associated with food consumption by including policies to support local food production and equitable access to healthy food.